Project

 Actions #3

-Updated by Akansha Naraindas 24 days ago
+Updated by Akansha Naraindas about 2 months ago

 Thanks very much for this.
 I looked through the previous queries and it seems that when a custom weight is not created, the longitudinal enumeration weight (psnenus_lw) is usually recommended.
 Would this be suitable for analyses focused on youth outcomes?
 I understand that it adjusts for attrition across waves, but I am unsure whether it is designed specifically for youth samples? in practice, do researchers typically use this weight for youth-focused analyses?